Dragline (album)

 Dragline is the debut studio album by the American grunge band Paw.
 It was released in 1993 through A&M Records.
 It sold around 80,000 copies.

-The single "Jessie" released in 1993, reached number 82 in the UK.
-Other singles from the album included "Lolita" in 1992 and "Sleeping Bag" and "Couldn't Know" in 1993.
+The single "Jessie", released in 1993, reached number 82 in the UK.
+Other singles from the album included "Sleeping Bag" and "Couldn't Know" in 1993.

 In 2015, the album was re-released by Cherry Red Records Ltd. with all the b-sides from the singles as bonus tracks as well as extensive liner notes and slightly different artwork (the band logo and the title are smaller).

 Production

-The album was recorded at Smart Studios, in Madison, Wisconsin.
+Produced by Mr. Colson and the band, the album was recorded at Smart Studios, in Madison, Wisconsin.

 Critical reception

 The Morning Call wrote that "the approach is elemental and effective: a rhythm pounces, and a metallic guitar groove drills holes before surrendering to softly ringing accents or gently strummed acoustics as [Mark] Hennessy sings about death and suffering in a throaty roar."
-The Los Angeles Times deemed the album "country-grunge," writing: "It would take a major revolution to get country radio to play this--there’s way too much wattage in the amps.
+The Los Angeles Times deemed the album "country-grunge," writing: "It would take a major revolution to get country radio to play this—there's way too much wattage in the amps.
 But there is also plenty of Middle American sensibility, giving this debut a character all its own."
+The Calgary Herald said that the album "mixes melodic guitar with in-yer-face speed metal, kind-of a Pursuit of Happiness meets Metallica."

 Trouser Press wrote that "much of the quartet’s sonic heft emanates from the formidable drum-pounding of Peter Fitch, whose brother Grant hammers out echo-drenched guitar riffs that revisit a limited number of arena-rock clichés with alarming frequency."
 The New York Times wrote that "Hennessy's conviction, and his ability to distill situations into terse, allusive lyrics, make him a rival of Pearl Jam's Eddie Vedder."
 The New Yorker called the album "equal parts metallic vigor and Southern-rock grit."

-Rolling Stone listed Dragline at #35 on its list of the "50 Greatest Grunge Albums."
+Rolling Stone listed Dragline at No. 35 on its list of the "50 Greatest Grunge Albums."
+In 2007, Martin Popoff named the album the 15th greatest heavy metal album of the 1990s.